iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > The concept is good, but you can tell it's a GCSE/A level student's project<br> :date: __2021-03-25 18:56:53__

-> It keeps crashing mid run.
-Not very helpful!<br> :date: __2021-03-24 14:55:36__

-> Agreeing with a lot of the criticisms already mentioned.
-Concept is great, but after only installing yesterday I have already encountered multiple problems.
-It makes my other Apps crash, rendering them unusable.
-The first run I went on, it paused and when I went back into the App I had to re-start the run again, fast forward and try to guess where I was up to.
-Also, audio is too quiet against music with no option to adjust.
-Will try again, but if the problem persists I will be uninstalling.<br> :date: __2021-03-23 17:58:58__

-> Would be a fantastic app if it worked properly!
-Keeps closing itself, or pausing.
-On the plus side, I kept running for about 4 minutes before I realised 🤦‍♀️<br> :date: __2021-03-21 16:02:34__

-> Doesn't work!
-I changed the setting as per their instructions and it doesn't work.
-It catches up if I unlock the screen, but what's the point of an app if you have to do it all manually?<br> :date: __2021-03-18 11:10:58__

 #### 1-star reviews